-Many parents find themselves in a nearly impossible situation right now — working from home while also caring for their children.
+Many parents find themselves in a nearly impossible situation — working from home while also caring for their children.
 From the outside, some people look like they’ve got it all together, but for most of us, it can be a struggle.
 And while there are no easy answers for how to balance your work and caregiving responsibilities day after day, we do have some practical, age-based solutions for working from home with little ones.
 Read on for some tips on managing this balancing act.

 Infants